bitquery/streaming-data-platform-docs/docs/examples/dextrades/latest-trading-pairs-api.md

 }
 ```

-Open this query on our Graphql IDE using this [link](https://graphql.bitquery.io/ide/Subscription-to-Latest-pools-created-uniswap-v3)
+Open this query on our GraphQL IDE using this [link](https://graphql.bitquery.io/ide/Subscription-to-Latest-pools-created-uniswap-v3)